What I Know Is True re Vitamin B12

-In 2003, when I began this web site, I wanted to tell people about the connection I had seen between lines or ridges on fingernails and low vitamin B12.
-But I didn’t want to make the site be about what I thought and what I observed when no one knows me.
-I was concerned that if I just described what I’d seen, that it would be discounted.
-I mean, if I read something like this that someone wrote from their experience alone, I’d be sceptical.
+In 2003 when I began this web site I wanted to tell people about the connection I saw between lines or ridges on fingernails and low vitamin B12 levels.
+But I didn’t want to make the site soley about what I thought and what I observed when no one knows me.
+I felt that if I just described what I’d seen, that it would be discounted.
+I mean, if I read something like this that someone wrote from their experience alone, I’d be skeptical.

 Symptoms, research, low B12 level

-So, I wrote down the symptoms that I had felt and I supported their connection to vitamin B12 deficiency with excerpts from respected research.
+So, I wrote down the symptoms I’d felt and I supported their connection to vitamin B12 deficiency with excerpts from respected research.
 I tried not to say, “vitamin B12 deficiency,” because that’s a medical condition with a specific definition.
 The definition involves an accepted, very low “normal” range for serum B12 blood tests.
 I have strong feelings about the accepted normal range in the United States: that is, I feel that our “normal” has its bottom boundary way too low.
-(I feel as I do because of how it has affected my life.)
+I feel as I do because of how it has affected my life.

-I know that my doctors relied on the scale used by the laboratories that processed the tests I had.
+I know my doctors relied on the scale used by the laboratories that processed the tests.
 The laboratories said that 180 to 200 was in the normal range.
 I would have benefited dramatically from a B12 low of 500-550, with nothing lower being considered normal.

-I know that when I tried to sue the doctors and hospital fornot diagnosing and treating my B12 deficiency after my test result was 141, that they craftily got the case assigned to an Assistant U.S. Attorney because I’d had a pap test that was subsidized by the government.
-(The U.S. Assist.
-Attorney was very nice, but not nice enough for me to appreciate the maneuver which put the case into Federal Court: because of the government subsidized pap smear they said I was suing the government.)
+I know that when I tried to sue the doctors and hospital for not diagnosing and treating my B12 deficiency after my test result was 141, that they craftily got the case assigned to an Assistant U.S. Attorney because I’d had a pap test that was subsidized by the government.
+The U.S. Assist.
+Attorney was very nice, but not nice enough for me to appreciate the maneuver that put the case into Federal Court.

 At the deposition of my neurologist, the Assistant U.S.Attorney produced a medical book in which an acceptable low for B12 was said to be 100.
 That is very low.
 The lowest I’ve seen a laboratory cite, is 180.

 My neurologist reacted emphatically, saying that my test result of 141 was Very Low, and that if he had seen it he would have taken it very seriously.
-(The hospital had not taken it very seriously.)
+The hospital had not taken it very seriously.
 (I once mentioned my fingernails theory to my neurologist, and he pooh-poohed it.
 I told him about my observations, but he was not convinced.)
 Luckily, however, my neurologist wanted me to keep a Time-Line of my symptoms, B12 shots, and any test results that I had.
-It was lucky because of what I learned from my Time-Line.
+It was lucky because I learned a lot from my Time-Line.

 When I First Noticed Lines/Ridges on my Fingernails

 Because I have some brain damage, it’s a bit hard to tell you about things that are complicated.
-I can no longer weave together descriptions of different things that come together to create one outcome or situation.
+I can no longer weave together descriptions of different things in such a way that the descriptions come together to create one visibly clear outcome or situation.
 So, this will be a bit choppy as I tell you one thing and then another in order to give you a full picture.

 By 1994 IRS had levied me three times and not one of the levies was correct.
-The final levy put me out of business because they took all of my money from a commission I had been waiting several months to receive because it was from the sale of new construction.
-(I was a Realtor ~ it was the best job I had ever had and I loved it.)
+The final levy put me out of business because they took all of my money from a new construction commission I had been waiting several months to receive ~ being a Realtor was the best job I had ever had and I loved it.

 IRS did not leave me any money, not enough to buy an apple or a tortilla.
-(I later learned that my broker had a duty to calculate a sum that was supposed to have been turned over to me.
-There is a case… I’ll have to look up the title, but I think it’s Farr v. something, that establishes that these calculations must be done.
+I later learned that my broker had a duty to calculate a sum that was supposed to have been turned over to me.
+There is a case, Farr v.
+United States, that establishes that these calculations must be done.

 Okay, so IRS threatened me and threatened me.
 IRS went to my tenants and told them they were not to pay me rent, that they were to turn the money over to IRS.
 It was one of my tenants that told me about the duty to calculate how much I was supposed to get from any amount.